Jyotirmoy Dey: Career

 Dey started his career with Hindustan Times.
-A wildlife enthusiast, he first started writing on forest encroachment and the man-animal conflict in Borivali National Park.
+A wildlife enthusiast, he first started writing on forest encroachment and the human-animal conflict in Borivali National Park.
 A story about government departments taking away land in the reserved national park created a furore in the state legislature.

 He started his journalistic career as a freelancer with Afternoon Despatch and Courier writing about crime in the wildlife areas.
 He also dabbled in photojournalism.
-He then started free lancing for Mid-Day before joining them full-time.
-He joined Indian Express in 1996 and soon switched to covering crime stories, especially on Mumbai underworld.
+He then started freelancing for Mid-Day before joining them full-time.
+He joined Indian Express in 1996 and soon switched to covering crime stories, especially on the Mumbai underworld.
 In 2005, he joined Hindustan Times.
 He later re-joined MiD Day as crime and investigations editor.

 Dey had authored two books on underworld activities, Zero Dial: The Dangerous World of Informers and Khallas.
-He has done many reports on underworld dons Dawood Ibrahim and Chhota Rajan.
+He had done many reports on underworld dons Dawood Ibrahim and Chhota Rajan.

 Personal life

-Dey was born in 1955, Bombay to Mrs. Bina Dey.
+Dey was born in 1955, in Bombay to Mrs. Bina Dey.
 He was married to a journalist named Shubha Sharma and was survived by them (wife & mother).